-Advanced Content Authoring and Reporting - Requesting a report or exporting Storyline data from Learning Locker and working with the data in Excel
+Advanced Content Authoring and Reporting - Requesting Student Activity Data for Storyline Modules From Learning Locker

 This document covers basic information on requesting a report on student use of a Storyline module or creating an export from Learning Locker for the content authoring solution and some processing of the data that can be done in Excel.

-It can be difficult to interpret Storyline Learning Locker reports as-is because the reports don't include human-readable answers for what students choose for questions.
+It can be difficult to interpret Storyline Learning Locker reports, because the reports don't include human-readable answers.
 If you would like assistance with data exports from Learning Locker:

-If you are a School, College, or Department instructional technology consultant who would like an account to login to Learning Locker to generate reports for instructors in your School, College, or Department please e-mail firstname.lastname@example.org to request an account.
-Learning Locker is an open source learning record store designed to store learning activity statements generated by xAPI compliant learning modules.
-To login to Learning Locker go here: saas-us.learninglocker.net/login.
+If you are a school, college, or department instructional technologist and would like an account to login to Learning Locker, please contact the DoIT Help Desk.
+Learning Locker is learning record store designed to store learning activity statements generated by xAPI compliant learning modules.
+After your account is set up, you can login to Learning Locker here: saas-us.learninglocker.net/login.